The Little Book of the Seven Thunders

 “And he said unto me, you must prophecy again before many people and nations and tongues and kings.”

-The Order of the Magi, the brotherhood of astrologers, mystics, and priests of the temples of Egypt, was instructed to keep secret the ancient knowledge of the Seven Thunders (the seven visible planets) and the location of this little book (the cards) until the time when humanity would be of the consciousness to understand this occult system of knowledge and the true magic of life.
-The first book, The Mystic Test Book by Olney H. Richmond, was published for the public to reveal the secrets of the little book of knowledge and prophetic wisdom–what we refer to today as our “common” deck of playing cards.
+Thousands of years ago, the Order of the Magi, the brotherhood of astrologers, mystics, and priests of the temples of Atlantis and later Egypt, was instructed to keep secret the ancient knowledge of the Seven Thunders (the seven visible planets) and the location of this little book (the cards) until the time when humanity would be of the consciousness to understand this occult system of knowledge and the true magic of life.
+The first book, The Mystic Test Book by Olney H. Richmond, was published in 1893 to reveal the secrets of the little book of knowledge and prophetic wisdom–what we refer to today as our “common” or “ordinary” deck of playing cards.

 Thanks to Olney Richmond, this secret and most sacred system of ancient knowledge is now available for all who want to know the intricacies of their life, their cards, and their personal destiny.

-The following is from Richmond’s book, Temple Lectures of the Order of the Magi:
+The following is from Richmond’s first book, Temple Lectures of the Order of the Magi:

 The Order of the Magi.